terranoss/privacy-policy/policy-privacy.md

 ## 1. Who We Are

-**melur** is the official developer and publisher of the apps listed above.
+**M-D-C** is the official developer and publisher of the apps listed above.

 For privacy-related inquiries, contact:
 **Email:** deen.htc@gmail.com